 Peak Design is a San Francisco based company and I love their backstory since their products were born out of passion.
 In 2010, Peter Dering went on a 4-month trip around the world.
-During this trip, he learned that carrying a DSLR camera is a pain in the touchis.
-He returned to his San Francisco apartment, quit his nice job and spent 10 months designing a little thingy-dingy for carrying cameras.
+During this trip, he learned that carrying a DSLR camera is a pain in the ass.
+He returned to his San Francisco apartment, quit his nice job, and spent 10 months designing a little thingy-dingy for carrying cameras.
 In May 2011 Peter launched his first product on the crowdfunding page Kickstarter.
 It worked, and Peak Design was born.
 Peter started hiring friends, friends of friends, and random people he met at concerts.
-They now have 30 full-time employees, 50+ products, and over hundreds of people working full time to manufacture those products in their partner factories.
+They now have 30 full-time employees, 50+ products, and hundreds of people working full time to manufacture those products in their partner factories.
 Since 2011, they’ve raised $14M+ over the course of 6 Kickstarter projects and they’re the world’s most crowdfunded active company.
 “Through Kickstarter, we have found the most passionate, loyal, straight-up stoked customers in the world.
 The funds we raise in our campaigns allow us to focus on our customers and products, and not on achieving growth goals that traditional investors often demand.”
 What a cool company!

-One of their products that fits our need as concert photographer is the Slide Strap (Slide Lite for smaller DSLRs and mirrorless cameras).
+One of their products that fits our need as a concert photographer is the Slide Strap (Slide Lite for smaller DSLRs and mirrorless cameras).